Endpoints currently available

 Currently, the ecotoxicity module of the iSafeRat® HA-QSAR models can reliably predict the toxicity to algae (AlgErC10 and AlgErC50) for chemicals with the following mechanisms of action of toxicity (MechoA):

-with log KOW between 0 and ca. 5 (and possibly higher), i.e. the point at which toxicity is no longer found below the limit of solubility.
+for substances with a log KOW between 0 and ca. 5 (and possibly higher), i.e. the solubility/toxicity cut-off point at which acute toxicity is no longer observed below the limit of solubility.

 Methodology: